About Camilla Sage

 If you have found your way here, it is likely not because you are looking for another method.

-Most women who arrive here are quietly tired in a way that can be difficult to explain.
 Not collapsed, not dramatic, but stretched thin from living for years inside the same tension around food and their body.

-The tension between tightening control and losing it again.
-Between being “good” and then feeling as though they have failed.
 Between wanting freedom and also feeling afraid of what might happen if they stopped managing everything so carefully.

 From the outside they usually function well.
-They carry responsibility and solve most things in their lives through effort and persistence.
+They carry responsibility and solve most things in their lives through responsibility, effort and persistence.

 But with food something feels unsettled.

-Most have tried to resolve this through discipline, structure, and trying harder.
 For a while that effort can appear to work, yet the tension gradually returns.

-You are not here because you lack willpower.
 More often the nervous system has simply been living under pressure for a long time.

 Patterns that formed while the body was adapting to survival do not dissolve through more control.
 They begin to reorganize when the body experiences greater safety.